naoki-egami/factorEx/README.md

-# factorEx: R package for Design and Analysis of Factorial Experiments
+# factorEx: Design and Analysis of Factorial Experiments

 Authors: